First/Birth Parents at Pact Family Camp

 We know that the first/birth parents who attend Pact Family Camp care deeply about our mission – to serve adopted children of color.
 We also know that topics of adoption and family, as well as oppression, race and culture, are sensitive, volatile subjects; we want to make sure that you are not being asked to educate adoptive parents or share your experience with adoptees if that is not your desire.
 Of course, we invite people to reach across triad and racial lines as they choose, but we acknowledge the power dynamics when first/birth parents are in a very small minority.
 Pact is committed to Camp being not only a “brave space,” but also a safe space for first/birth parents.

 Because we understand that the environment can be emotionally triggering, we work to provide safe spaces for first/birth parents to gather in community.
-We offer the opportunity to attend a Pact-sponsored first/birth parents’ dinner offsite, and we provide staff to facilitate conversations and support during Camp.
+We offer the opportunity to attend a Pact-sponsored first/birth parents’ dinner offsite, and we provide staff to facilitate conversations daily and offer support during Camp.